FAQs

 How do I train my Goldendoodle or Bernedoodle to be a therapy dog?

-Then you can choose to enroll your puppy in puppy kindergarten and follow up with dog obedience classes and therapy certification if you are looking for.
+Then, you can choose to enroll your puppy in puppy obedience classes.
+After basic obedience is mastered, you’re ready to test with a Therapy Dog Certified Tester!
+They’re licensed to give you a therapy dog certificate!
 To see the AKC’s list of certified dog trainers and dog clubs, visit the AKC’s website here.

 How do I care for my Doodle’s coat?